ericabrauer/gitforclimbers/README.md

-# git4knitters
+# gitforclimbers
-We describe git in terms of knitting, and we do not limit our analogies.
-We love all fibreholics!
-Join us!
+Based on gitforknitters repo which describes git in terms of knitting, and doesn't limit their analogies.
+They love all fibreholics!
+Join them!

 Initial [twitter convo](https://twitter.com/yvonnezlam/status/589585522735063040).

 ## Rationale

 Learning can be difficult.
 Learning Git even more-so.
-This project attempts to couch Git in knitting terms.
+This project attempts to couch Git in rock climbing terms.
 Although it's a bit of fun, the use of analogies and foundation learning is a known and respected tool for curriculum designers and educators.

 ## Terms

-A glossary of git terms in the context of knitting.
+A glossary of git terms in the context of climbing.

 Git also offers its own [glossary of git terms](https://www.kernel.org/pub/software/scm/git/docs/gitglossary.html).